Skip to main content

 AP ENGLISH LITERATURE AND COMPOSITION 12

-Pre-Requisite Course Required: Completion of Focused Literary Studies 11 or Creative Writing 11.
-Please submit a handwritten Statement of Interest to Ms. Stancombe
+Pre-Requisite Course Required: Completion of English First Peoples 11, Focused Literary Studies 11 or Creative Writing 11.
+Please submit a handwritten Statement of Interest to Ms Kwan

-The AP English Literature and Composition 12 course engages students in the careful reading and critical analysis of literature from several genres and historical periods.
-The course is an excellent preparation for the critical thinking and writing required in all areas of post-secondary studies.
-Through close reading of selected texts, students will:
+The AP English Literature and Composition 12 course engages students in the critical analysis of literary texts from several genres and historical periods.
+The course is excellent preparation for the critical thinking, careful reading and effective writing required in all areas of post-secondary studies.
+Students will:

-• deepen their understanding of how writers use language to develop meaning and pleasure for readers
+• develop their understanding of how writers use language to shape meanings in literary texts.

-• work collaboratively with a community of peers who have proficiency in and enthusiasm for literature
+• work collaboratively with a community of peers who have enthusiasm for discussing and evaluating literary texts.

 Students who take this course may choose to take the AP exam in May in order to receive the AP credit, and will also receive credit for English Studies 12.
-Success in this high-level course requires critical thinking, good work habits and a solid foundation in writing and reading.
-Strong essay writing skills are an asset, but these will be developed over the course of the year.
-Students must come with an open mind and a genuine interest in learning, but there is no minimum average mark required for registration.
+Success in this course requires a commitment to reading regularly and articulating critical opinions about literary texts, both in discussion and on paper.
+Strong essay writing skills are an asset, but these will also be developed over the course.
+Students must come with an open mind, confident reading skills and a genuine interest in learning, but there is no minimum average mark required for registration.
+Students are advised that AP exam preparation is embedded as an important element of the course.

 This is an 8-credit course - 4 credits will be received for AP Literature and Composition on successful completion of the AP Exam, and 4 credits will be received for English Studies 12.
 Students who achieve a 4 or 5 in this course's AP Exam will be eligible for advanced credit in First Year English at many colleges and universities.